abhijitmajumdar/Reinforcement_Learning_Car_Simulator/README.md

 - GUI is scaled based on the areas defined automatically to fit all into space available
 - GUI resolution is now configurable
 - Currently mouse click changes destination of all agents to that point
-- Program argument `--env` can take in multiple arena names as comma seperated values to define a multi arena environment
+- Program argument *--env* can take in multiple arena names as comma seperated values to define a multi arena environment
-- Added a configuration `.ini` file to configure `everything`
+- Added a configuration *.ini* file to configure *everything*
 - a new folder is created inside the log directory specified in the config file each run, to avoid overwriting the previous saved weights and have a configuration log
 - Added basic Q learning class and DQN implementation class making it modular
-- Colorized cars, goals and obstacles
+- Colorized cars, goals and obstacles, traces, and added arrows to traces(arrow later can be added to configuration)
 - Corrected destination as terminal state
 - Added a parameter replay_start_at which decides when the learning starts even before completely filling up replay, hence allowing larger replay
 - Realized epsilon-greedy was with respect to exploration, however its inverted here.